Jackie Shroff: Films

 In 1983, Subhash Ghai cast Shroff in the lead role for the action romance Hero, paired with Meenakshi Sheshadri.
 The film was a major commercial success, and one of the highest grossers of 1983.
 The film made Shroff and Seshadri into overnight stars.
 Shroff continued to work in Subhash Ghai films, irrespective of any role that was offered.
 After Hero, Shroff did several other films, such as Andar Baahar (1984), Jaanoo and Yudh (both released in 1985).
 All of these films were successful.
 In 1986, he was seen in Karma, which became the highest-grossing film of the year.
 His next film to be released was Kaash (1987).
 Later films, such as Dahleez (1986) and Sachché Ká Bol-Bálá (1989) failed at the box office.
 However, he came back to success through films such as Ram Lakhan, Tridev and Parinda (all 1989).
 His performance in Parinda won him his only Filmfare Award for Best Actor.

 In the 1990s, he starred in successful films such as Saudagar (1991), Angaar (1992), Gardish (1993), Khalnayak (1993), 1942: A Love Story (1994), Rangeela (1995) Agni Sakshi (1996), Border (1997) and Shapath (1997).
 During this period, he received a nomination for the Filmfare Award for Best Actor for Gardish, and nominations for the Filmfare Award for Best Supporting Actor for Khalnayak and Agni Sakshi, winning twice consecutively for 1942: A Love Story and Rangeela.

 During the 2000s, he appeared in supporting roles in Mission Kashmir (2000), which earned him his only nomination for the Filmfare Award for Best Villain, Yaadein (2001), Devdas (2002) and Hulchul (2004), earning two nominations for the Filmfare Award for Best Supporting Actor for Yaadein and Devdas.
-In 2006, Shroff acted in the children's film Bhoot Ukle.
+In 2006, Shroff acted in the children's film Bhoot Unkle.
 He played negative roles in Bhagam Bhag (2006) and Housefull 3 (2016).
 During this period, he also appeared in two Marathi films.

 In 2010, he appeared in the film Bhoot and Friends.
 In 2011, he appeared in a cameo role in the film Shraddha In The Name Of God directed by Gurubhai Thakkar.

 In 2017, Shroff made his debut in Konkani, acting in the film Soul Curry, which earned him the Goa State Award for Best Actor.
 Subsequently, he acted in another Konkani film released in 2019, titled Kantaar.

 In October 2018, he acted in a short film, The Playboy Mr. Sawhney.
 He was also seen in Paltan (2018).
 He features in many films in 2019 like Firrkie, Bharat, Saaho, and Romeo Akbar Walter.
 He is also going to star in Prasthanam, which Hindi remake of Telugu film with same name alongside Ali Fazal and Sanjay Dutt.

 He next appeared in Housefull 5 in 2025.
 The film features an ensemble cast including Dino Morea, Akshay Kumar, Abhishek Bachchan, Riteish Deshmukh, Sanjay Dutt, Fardeen Khan, Shreyas Talpade, Nana Patekar, Jacqueline Fernandez, Nargis Fakhri, Chitrangada Singh, Sonam Bajwa, Soundarya Sharma, Chunky Pandey, Nikitin Dheer and Johnny Lever.